eppenga/GoldStar-Binance/README.md

 `2021-12-05 13:09:56,MATICBUSD,BUY,10,2.193000`

-Date, Pair, BUY / SELL, Base, Quote
+Date, Pair, BUY / SELL, Base, Quote.
+In this file all open orders are stored, this is your bag of unsold orders.

 **Format of $log_history**

 `2021-12-05 13:16:10,MATICBUSD,SELL,10,2.21322,0.41322,LIVE`

-Date, Pair, BUY / SELL, Base, Quote, Profit, LIVE / PAPER
+Date, Pair, BUY / SELL, Base, Quote, Profit, LIVE / PAPER.
+The total of the pair containing all actual BUY and SELLs.
+You can also use $log_all for a complete overview of all pairs for analysis.